Vermont Adventure Retreat in the Green Mountains

 Tell me about the Yoga

 We begin each adventure-filled Women’s Quest day with a unique “Awakening the Senses Yoga.”
-This gentle but powerful practice draws inspiration from Gyrokinesis, Qigong, and Tai Chi, and is a perfect way to prepare the mind, body and senses for the activities of the day.
+This gentle but powerful practice draws inspiration from Gyrokinesis, Qigong, and Tai Chi, and is a perfect way to prepare the mind, body, and senses for the activities of the day.
+We encourage participants to be curious and open to new experiences, exploring different techniques and approaches.
+Our yoga and meditation sessions foster a deeper understanding of oneself, supporting personal growth and self-awareness.
+Meditation and yoga practices can vary widely, with many traditions offering unique approaches and techniques to accommodate individual preferences and learning styles.

 What is mountain bike riding like?